Steel Tariffs Double: What Trump’s 50% Hike Means for Soda, Housing Prices

 Profit and prosper with the best of expert advice - straight to your e-mail.

-The current measures are an expansion of Trump’s 2018 Section 232 duties, which had set steel tariffs at 25% and taxes on aluminum imports at 10%.
-The Trump administration cited the tax is set to counter trade practices that “undermine national security.”
+The initial 25% measures are an expansion of Trump’s 2018 Section 232 duties, which had set steel tariffs at 25% and taxes on aluminum imports at 10%.
+The Trump administration previously said the tax was in place to counter trade practices that “undermine national security.”

 Experts say you can expect higher prices from canned foods, beer, and soda in the grocery aisle, as many rely on imports from Canada and Mexico.
 Even domestic car prices may be slightly impacted.